codership/documentation/galeracluster/source/mysqlwsrepfunctions.rst

 .. index::
    pair: Galera Cluster 4.x; Synchronization Functions

-Returns the :term:`Global Transaction ID` of the last write transaction observed by the client.
+Much like ``LAST_INSERT_ID()`` for getting the identification number of the last row inserted in MySQL, this function returns the :term:`Global Transaction ID` of the last write transaction observed by the client.

 +---------------+----------------------------+
 | **Function**  | ``WSREP_LAST_SEEN_GTID()`` |